Shovel out your garbage, recycling, and organics recycling carts

 You want your garbage gone regardless of the season.
-Unfortunately, garbage and recycling carts get stuck in snow or ice and are hard to move increasing the potential for worker injuries.
+Unfortunately, garbage, recycling and organics recycling carts get stuck in snow or ice and are hard to move increasing the potential for worker injuries.
 Sometimes carts can not be emptied at all.

-2. Make sure your garbage and recycling cart are shoveled out the night before your collection day.
+2. Make sure your garbage, recycling and organics carts are shoveled out the night before your collection day.

 3. A heavy snowfall within 48 hours of your garbage collection day may make it impossible to shovel out in time.
 We understand, but please make sure your cart is shoveled out by the following collection day.

-4. If your garbage and recycling carts are stuck in snow and ice on your collection day, and it has not snowed or stormed within 48 hours, we will shovel out your carts so your garbage and recycling can be collected.
+4. If your garbage, recycling or organics carts are stuck in snow and ice on your collection day, and it has not snowed or stormed within 48 hours, we will shovel out your carts so your garbage, recycling and organics can be collected.
 Your account will be charged a $30 fee per cart shoveled for this service.